 Copyright 2006 Laura Elizabeth Jones

 Jones, Laura Elizabeth.
-"Quality of guideline-concordant care and treatment for depression in the Veterans Health Administration and its impact on glycemic control." dissertation, University of Iowa, 2006.
+"Quality of guideline-concordant care and treatment for depression in the Veterans Health Administration and its impact on glycemic control."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.